Climate of Rajasthan

 The climate of Rajasthan in northwestern India is generally arid or semi-arid and features fairly hot temperatures over the year with extreme temperatures in both summer and winter.
 The hottest months are May and June.
 The monsoon season is from July to September; however, rainfall remains moderate.

 History

 Under the Köppen climate classification the greater part of Rajasthan falls under Hot Desert (BWh) and remaining portions of the state falls under Hot Semi Arid (BSh); the climate of the state ranges from arid to semi-arid.
 Rajasthan receives low and variable rainfalls and thereby is prone to droughts.
-As Rajasthan is the dry and hot state, Unbelievable hailstorm covered Nagaur, Rajasthan in a thin snow-like icy blanket in December 2019.
-Later on, it is clarified that this is not a snowfall but a hailstorm, endorse by western disturbances.
+While Rajasthan is a dry and hot state, hailstorms may rarely occur, as in December 2019, a hailstorm covered Nagaur, Rajasthan in a thin snow-like icy blanket.
+Later on, it was clarified that this was not snowfall but a hailstorm which had been endorsed by western disturbances.
 The climate has changed in winters like never before.

 Seasons

 Summer

 Due to the Desert Geography, frequently climb above 40 to 45 degrees Celsius in most places.
 Due to its location, summers are the longest season in Rajasthan.
 In this time tourist activities are very low.